Uunguu Visitor Pass Standard Terms and Conditions

 You acknowledge and agree that:

 1. Your Uunguu Visitor Pass (UVP) issued by the Wunambal Gaambera Aboriginal Corporation ICN3154 (”WGAC”) is not transferable in any circumstance to any other person will not be refunded or any portion held in credit for later use.
+If you are prevented from visiting Wunambal Gaambera Country due to COVID border closures we will provide a credit (date change) for up to 24 months from your original entry date.

 2. Your UVP provides Wunambal Gaambera people’s consent to visit the approved Visitor Locations within the Zone stated on the UVP: all places in Wunambal Gaambera Country other than Visitor Locations are not open to Visitors.
 You will need to obtain a transit permit from the Department of Planning Lands and Heritage for entry to Aboriginal Reserves R24705 and R30643.